+L O Lord,

+L O Christ,

-L O Lord, C Have Mercy on us.
+L O Lord,

-O Christ, C Have Mercy on us.
+C Have Mercy on us.

+L O Lord,

-O Lord, C Have Mercy on us.
+C Have Mercy on us.

 Lent is a time of self-denial and cross-bearing.
 It reminds us that for us to receive forgiveness and salvation, Jesus denied himself and gave himself up as a sacrifice for sin on the cross.